GilianPonte/gilianponte.github.io/_posts/2022-03-20-membership-inference.md

 ---
 *20 March, 2022*

 In this post, I show you in R how easy it is to infer whether an observation was part of the training data set.
-Something the scientific community calls a membership inference attack.
+Something the scientific community calls a membership inference attack (see e.g., Carlini et al. 2021).
 To infer whether an individual is part of the training data set may not seem as such a big privacy violation but it is actually connected with a theoretical privacy definition: differential privacy.

 ## The setting
 Consider the case where you have assess to a complete data set of customers.
 As a requirement scientific papers of firms publish the trained model that they used to predict a certain outcome variable.
 Let's say in this case whether a customer left the firm (churn).
-In this case the prediction problem is not that privacy-sensitive but our attack could be applied to the prediction of medical issues as well.
+In this case the prediction problem is not that privacy-sensitive but our attack could be applied to the prediction of a disease as well.

-Let's first load some packages.
+Let's first load some packages (which I assume you have installed).

 ```{r}
 rm(list = ls())